deco3500-2018/team33/README.md

 # Team33 Repository Rules :

-For Markdown ensure to use tab insteand of space then align the content properly wiht double tab
+For Markdown ensure to use tab insteand of space then align the content properly wiht double tab Do not submit broken code
+Do not submit code that is not authored by you with the proper reference